Accidents And Sneezing

 There are two commonly known meanings for sneezing.
-First, there is the generic definition of sneezing, which is a bodily reflex assisting in expelling objects and other foreign bodies from the nose.
+First, the generic definition of sneezing is a bodily reflex assisting in expelling objects and other foreign bodies from the nose.
 And next, there is the medical term for sneezing called "sternutation."
 Most of all, this normal bodily function is an irritation response mechanism.
-Of note, the sneeze is one of many methods used by the human body to prevent and fight infections to the respiratory system and brain.
-To most people, sneezing while walking, lying in bed watching TV, and even while operating a motorized or another vehicle, is not uncommon.
+The sneeze is one of many methods used by the human body to prevent and fight infections to the respiratory system and brain.
+To most people, sneezing while walking, lying in bed watching TV, and even while operating a motorized or another vehicle is not uncommon.

 Can Sneezing Arm Pain Cause Loss of Control of a Vehicle?

 Yes, but not regularly.
 It seems easy enough to answer this question at first blush, but not really.
-When one sneezes and suffers arm pain resulting in a temporary period of blocked sensory and control ability, which usually lasts seconds, one wonders if this spontaneous reaction could lead to the loss of the supervision of a moving vehicle.
+When one sneezes and suffers arm pain resulting in a temporary period of blocked sensory and control ability, which usually lasts seconds, one wonders if this spontaneous reaction could lead to the loss of a moving vehicle's supervision.

 Think of it like this; we are looking in mirrors, touching knobs, etc. It would appear that even though sneezing can cause some people to be perhaps not able to steer, etc., the period of one second is not seemingly significant.
 But in some situations, it certainly could be, especially if the arm pain lasts any longer than a small second.

 To determine if sneezing can place certain people at an increased risk of losing control over their moving vehicles, we must first ask, why does this pain happen at all?
 Is this a typical reaction, and can anything be done to prevent this pain and subsequent loss of control?